 The German Shorthaired Pointer is an intelligent and trainable dog.
 This makes him an ideal companion for first-time dog owners.
 But, you will still need to put effort into his training because he needs to be shown the doggy ropes.
 Do not expect him to work it out alone.

 The first part of his training that you need to think about is the socialization process.
 He needs to be mixed with as many dogs and other humans from an early age.
-This will ensure that he grows into the well-mannered and polite dog.
+This will ensure that he grows into a well-mannered and polite dog.
 It also requires you to expose him to grooming, loud noises in and out of the home, which builds confidence.

 Positive reinforcement training is the best method to train this breed.
 But because he is a sensitive breed, he will not react well to stern or harsh training.
 You definitely don’t want a fearful hunting companion that’s likely to run away rather than recall.